 “An amateur’s horse has to have proven it can jump well at the level the rider wants to compete at,” she says.

 Laura Renwick agrees that an amateur’s showjumper must be more than capable of doing what it’s being asked and be willing to help the rider out.

 “The horse must know its job and make the rider’s life easy,” she says.

 Some of the world’s best showjumpers have less than perfect conformation, and riders will often overlook some conformational weaknesses, if the horse is sound and has the desire to do the job.

 “It wouldn’t worry me if the conformation wasn’t perfect,” says Helen, “although it can be a problem when you are selling the horse on.”

 The key here is to avoid anything that might compromise the horse’s ability to remain sound long-term.
 When looking at showjumpers conformational weaknesses should be discussed with your vet to avoid problems in the future.

-There are no hard and fast rules as to where to buy a showjumper, but the classified pages of Horse & Hound magazine and the online horses for sale on Horseandhound.co.uk are great places to start.
+There are no hard and fast rules as to where to buy a showjumper, but the classified pages of Horse & Hound magazine and horses for sale on Horseandhound.co.uk are great places to start.

 “I’m a believer that horses find you if they’re good enough,” says Helen.
 “You never know where you’re going to find your next horse.
 You have to be open-minded and just put your feelers out.”